univention/univention-corporate-server/doc/developer-reference/udm/syntax.rst

    .. py:attribute:: regex

-      This defines an optional regular expression, which is used in the front end to check the value for validity.
+      This defines an optional regular expression, which is used in the frontend to check the value for validity.
 By default only valid distinguished names are accepted.